Tynamix/ObjectFiller.NET/README.md

     }
 ```

+Some explanation is in order, I think:
-Address.City will become a string, starting with one upper-case char, followed by 2..8 lower-case chars.
+Address.City will become a string, starting with exactly one upper-case char, followed by 2..8 lower-case chars.
 Address.PostalCode will start with the fixed value "CA ", followed by a number starting at 10000, incremented by 1 in the next address in the persons address list.
-The Main Street will include a number starting at 100, incremented by 10.
+The street property will contain the text "Main Street ", followed by a (street) number starting at 100, incremented by 10.

 The pattern generator can be extended, to allow combining built-in expressions and custom expressions within a pattern.